 How do you know your house is overpriced?

-1. Your home is priced much higher than neighboring properties
+Your home is priced much higher than properties in your area

 When should you adjust the price?

 If you’re questioning whether it’s time to adjust, then it’s time to adjust.
 If three to four weeks goes by without a strong offer or a decent response to the listing, adjust the price.
 There’s no sense in delaying the inevitable and the sooner that you attract more buyers, the sooner you’re likely to receive requests for showings and offers.